Skip to content

 2. Build the request body: { org_number (9 digits), action_type ("mva_melding" | "a_melding"), period (YYYY-Tn|YYYY-A|YYYY-MM for mva; YYYY-MM for a-melding), payload (per-action shape — see OpenAPI components MvaMeldingPayload / AMeldingPayload).
 Decimals as STRINGS, not numbers.

 4. Read response data.outcome.all_passed.
-If true, the dry-run found no blockers; proceed to live submission once PR-077 lands.
+If true, the dry-run found no blockers; live submission uses the live-execute flow (Idempotency-Key + approval token) and is enabled per-operator once Maskinporten/Altinn grants are active.

 5. If false, iterate data.outcome.checks: each row has check (name), passed (bool), error_code (string|null), explanation_summary (string|null).
 Fix the inputs against the failed checks and retry — the engine never short-circuits, so one call lists every problem.